amir-msh/flutter_advertising_id/README.md

 ### Get authorizationStatus

 Retrieves whether the user has limit ad tracking enabled or not.
+This is only for iOS.
+It will always return `AuthorizationStatus.authorized` on Android.

 ```dart